Thomas Tilbury (1802-1875)

 1851.
 In the census taken 30 Mar at 20 Manchester St, St.Pancras, George (19) had become an organist, Thomas (15) was an apprentice organist.
 Also present were Pheobe (12), Emma (10), Edward (8) and James (5).
 The servant of the house was Elizabeth Clements (13, born Hanwell, Middlesex).
 Ann (17) was an assistant dressmaker living/staying with her grandfather George Rabnett (Sophia’s father) and her aunt Ann Rabnett, a dressmaker.

 1852.
 Augustus William Tilbury was born 23 Apr at the family residence at 20 Manchester St, St.Pancras.
 He was baptised 13 Jun 1852 at St.Pancras, Old Church.

 1869.
 A Thomas Tilbury, perhaps the son of Thomas & Sophia, was living at 34 Crown St., Sydney.
-Although Thomas was believed to have been lost at sea, the cirumstances aren't known - before, during or after journeying to Australia?
+Although Thomas was believed by some family members to have been lost at sea, the cirumstances aren't known - before, during or after journeying to Australia?